OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadExcelWorkbook/ReadExcelWorkbook.md

 `WriteFile=True` to force writing the Excel workbook.
 The `NewOutputFile` parameter can also be specified to write a new output file, leaving the original Excel file intact.

-TSTool uses the [Apache POI software](http://poi.apache.org) to read and manipulate Excel workbooks and consequently functionality is constrained by the features of that software package.
+StateDMI uses the [Apache POI software](http://poi.apache.org) to read and manipulate Excel workbooks and consequently functionality is constrained by the features of that software package.